-Recognised as a wonder of the modern world and an important World Heritage Site.
+Recognised as a wonder of the modern world and a famous World Heritage Site.

-In fact, there’s a higher density of marine life in some of the reefs than in all of the Caribbean Ocean.
+There is a higher density of marine life in some of the reefs than in the Caribbean Ocean.

-With more than 1500 species of Great Barrier Reef fish, the water is teaming with activity and beauty.
+With more than 1500 species of Great Barrier Reef fish, the water is teeming with activity and beauty.

-The fish of the Great Barrier Reef are extremely diverse and you’ll even find rare marine life, whales, dolphins and much more.
+The fish of the Great Barrier Reef are incredibly diverse, and you’ll even find rare marine life, whales, dolphins and much more.

-The Great Barrier Reef marine life is the highlight of any trip to the reef system, as well as the vibrant hard and soft corals.
+The Great Barrier Reef marine life highlights any trip to the reef system and the vibrant hard and soft corals.

-At the Great Barrier Reef, you’ll see red bass, which is the oldest living fish in the reef with a lifespan of 50 years.
+You’ll see red bass at the Great Barrier Reef, the oldest living fish in the reef with a lifespan of 50 years.

-You’ll also see the biggest fish in the reef, the whale shark.
-Coral trout are an interesting fish that you’ll find at the reef as they change sex as they grow and live up to 16 years!
+You’ll also see the biggest fish on the reef, the whale shark.
+Coral trout is a fish that you’ll find at the reef as they change sex as they grow and live up to 16 years!

 In addition to the fish of the Great Barrier Reef, you’ll also discover six of the seven species of sea turtles.